ncchaudhari10/Music-is-all-you-need/README.md

 ## Overview

 This repository contains the code and resources for my participation in the [Music Genre Classification Kaggle competition](https://www.kaggle.com/competitions/music-vibes-datathon-fall23/overview).
 The competition's goal was to improve the music discovery experience by accurately classifying the genre of songs based on their attributes.
+There were 16 unique classes in the 'target' variable, and the data was highly imbalanced.
 I used a CatBoostClassifier and data preprocessing techniques to achieve competitive results.

 ## Dataset